-The chart on the following page represents the long term forecast for the City's General Fund as of 09/30/2019.
 The long term forecast shows a steady decrease to fund balance over the next five years.
-The projected deficits become significant in FY 2024 and FY 2025.
-The main factors driving the projected deficits are the continued increase in pension costs, significant increases in police department personnel cost and the failure of the City's marketing a promotion efforts to produce significant TOT revenue increases.
+The projected deficits become significant in FY 2022 thru FY 2025.
+The main factors driving the projected deficits are significant increases in police department personnel costs, the failure of the City's marketing and promotion efforts to produce budgeted levels of TOT revenue increases and the continued increase in CalPERS pension costs.

-The long-term forecast indicates that in the short term the City will likely be able to fill budgeted or realized deficits with appropriated bund balance.
-In the long-term, it is likely that revenue enhancements and/or additional cost-cutting measures will be necessary.
-The long-term forecast includes four "what-if" scenarios showing the effect of different hypothetical revenue sources.
+The long-term forecast indicates that in the next year or two the City will likely be able to fill budgeted or realized deficits with appropriated fund balance.
+Within two to three years, it is likely that revenue enhancements and/or additional costcutting measures will be necessary.
+The long-term forecast includes eight "what-if" scenarios showing the effect of different hypothetical revenue sources.
 Staff recommends that the City Council once again pursue a general sales tax measure at the next opportunity.